For all bids greater than $100,000, get our Express Application form:

 Who Gets the Bond?

 The general contractor is the company that obtains the bond.
 It is for the benefit of the owner (or in the case of government contract work, the governmental entity).
-It's the general contractor that has to apply for the bond and be underwritten before the performance and payment bond is written by the surety.
+It's the general contractor that has to apply for the bond and be underwritten before the bid bond is written by the surety.
 This is also known as bonding a business.

 See our Pennsylvania Bid Bond page here.